platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 # The web key configures the web server running in front of your app.
 ```

-Beneath that line there should be a yaml property of `web`.
+Beneath that line there should be a YAML property of `web`.
 A few lines beneath that line
-will be a yaml property of `start:` Once again, the {{% vendor/name %}} CLI already added some information here, but
+will be a YAML property of `start:` Once again, the {{% vendor/name %}} CLI already added some information here, but
 since it doesn't know the specifics of what needs to be used, has simply left instructions.
 For now, we
 only need the basic Flask server, so we'll replace the current contents with `flask run -p $PORT`.